US stocks shed early loss, rise as tech stocks gain ground

-Stocks shed an early loss and rose in midday trading on Wall Street Tuesday as technology stocks reversed course and turned higher.
+Stocks shed an early loss and rose in afternoon trading on Wall Street Tuesday as technology stocks reversed course and turned higher.

-The S&P 500 rose 0.4% as of 12:01 p.m.
+The S&P 500 rose 0.7% as of 1:47 p.m.
 Eastern.
-The benchmark index is coming off of five straight losses and hasn’t had a winning day since the first trading day of the year.
+The benchmark index is coming off of five straight losses and hasn’t had a winning day since the first trading day of the year, when it set an all-time high.

 Traders are trying to calibrate how markets and the economy will handle the higher interest rates that are likely on the way from the Federal Reserve this year.
 That has weighed heaviest on pricey technology stocks, which become less attractive to investors as interest rates rise.

-Retailers and other companies that rely on director consumer spending also gained ground.
+Retailers and other companies that rely on direct consumer spending also gained ground.
+Las Vegas Sands jumped 7.6% and Gap rose 3.3%.

-U.S. crude oil prices jumped 3.5% and helped send energy stocks higher.
-Exxon Mobil rose 2.6%.
+Energy futures rose.
+The price of U.S. crude oil jumped 3.8%, helping boost energy stocks.
+Exxon Mobil rose 3.8%.

 Utilities and other investments that are considered less risky fell.